Images of the accretion disk in Hybrid metric-Palatini gravity: Images of black hole

-Further, we should discuss the potential feasibility of verifying the constructed images.
-Currently, the best and only images of BHs have been obtained by EHT \cite{Event_Horizon_Telescope_Collaboration_2022a, Event_Horizon_Telescope_Collaboration_2022b, Event_Horizon_Telescope_Collaboration_2022c, Event_Horizon_Telescope_Collaboration_2022d, 2019a, 2019b, 2019c, 2019d, 2019e, 2019f}.
-This telescope has an angular resolution of approximately $20 \mu as$ at $1.3 mm$ and is limited by the diameter of the Earth.
-To simulate the nominal resolution of the EHT, we apply a Gaussian blur to odd rows of Fig. \ref{fig3} with a standard deviation equal to $1/12$ of the field of view \cite{Gralla_2019, Guo_2022, 2022hu}, obtaining the even rows of Fig. \ref{fig3}.
-As a reference, we use the parameters of the M87* object, specifically its mass ($M\approx(6.5\pm0.7)\times10^9 M_\odot$) \cite{2019a, 2019b, 2019c, 2019d, 2019e, 2019f}.
-We also constructed images for various inclination angles different from the actual inclination of M87*.
+where $\sigma \equiv M/M_\odot$ and $D$ is the source distance.
+To simulate the nominal resolution of the EHT, we apply a Gaussian blur to odd rows of Fig. \ref{fig5}--\ref{fig7} with a standard deviation equal to $1/12$ of the field of view \cite{Gralla_2019, Guo_2022, 2022hu}, obtaining the even rows of Fig. \ref{fig5}--\ref{fig7}.
 It becomes evident that not only does the image's brightness decrease, but more importantly, the ring structure is significantly blurred.
-However, for large inclination angles, the size of the secondary image remains noticeably different from the predictions of GR in the case of $\phi_0 = 0.5$ and in the considered scenario with a Higgs-type potential.
-We hope that in the future, with improved observational accuracy and a growing number of observed black holes with diverse parameters, it will be possible to distinguish a Schwarzschild BH from a BH in HMPG.
-This will become feasible due to advancements in the resolution of the EHT and the launch of Millimetron, a space-based observatory designed to operate in the millimeter and submillimeter wavelength range \cite{Likhachev_2022, 2021Andrianov, 2021Novikov}.
-Millimetron will significantly enhance our ability to study BH shadows by overcoming the limitations of Earth-based telescopes and achieving unprecedented angular resolution.
+However, for large inclination angles, the size of the secondary image remains noticeably different from the predictions of GR in the case (I) and in the considered scenario with a Higgs-type potential (III).

+We stress that this Gaussian convolution is used only as a simplified proxy for finite angular resolution and is not intended as a direct comparison with current EHT data, which would require synthetic visibilities, realistic $(u,v)$ coverage, and a dedicated imaging pipeline.
+Moreover, our emission model assumes a geometrically thin, radiatively efficient disk and is therefore not aimed at modeling M87* and Sgr A*, whose millimeter emission is commonly described by ADAF/RIAF-type models.
+Consequently, in relation to the current EHT observations, the most robust observable that does not depend on the accretion model is the angular diameter of the photon ring, which is primarily determined by the spacetime geometry.

+As a next step, we plan to extend our analysis beyond the Novikov-Thorne approximation toward more realistic accretion-disk models that incorporate physical processes such as disk thickness, magnetic fields, and radiative transfer.
+This will allow us to determine whether the geometric differences identified here persist under realistic astrophysical conditions.
+In parallel, future improvements in observational accuracy and the growing number of imaged black holes with diverse parameters together with the enhanced resolution of the next-generation EHT and the forthcoming Millimetron space observatory \cite{Likhachev_2022, 2021Andrianov, 2021Novikov} could make it possible to distinguish GR from the predictions of HMPG.
+Millimetron will overcome the limitations of Earth-based telescopes and achieve unprecedented angular resolution, offering new opportunities to probe the nature of gravity through black hole imaging.